 However, that finding came with a few rather important caveats that Carroll and his editors at the New York Times evidently decided we aren’t supposed to know.

 For children older than six, the review authors found that twenty-eight needed to be vaccinated to prevent one case of influenza.
-However, in fact, that result was “not significantly more efficacious than placebo.”
-In other words, there was no good evidence that the vaccine is effective at preventing the flu in children older than six.
+However, for children aged two or younger, the perceived benefit was “not significantly more efficacious than placebo.”
+In other words, there was no good evidence that the vaccine is effective at preventing the flu in children under aged three.

 Moreover, the researchers once again stressed that their findings should be interpreted in light of the “evidence of widespread manipulation of conclusions and spurious notoriety of the studies” tending to show favorable results.